-The positive impact made in the San Antonio community is credit to our outstanding staff!
+The positive impact made in the San Antonio community is a credit to our outstanding staff

 A lifelong resident of San Antonio, Lisa Cunningham began her career as an early childhood educator in 2001, after earning a degree in education from The University of Texas at San Antonio.
 In addition to her years as an educator, curriculum developer and consultant, Lisa taught parenting classes to homeless and transient mothers at San Antonio area shelters.
 Lisa then spent several successful years in business development with Centurion Industries before she joined the Bexar County Criminal District Attorney’s office as the Executive Director of the Bexar County Family Justice Center.
 Most recently, Lisa accepted the Interim Executive Director position with the San Antonio Education Partnership.
 In this new role, her passion for education and strong ties to the community will guide her as she serves the citizens of her hometown in this new capacity.

 Lisa is a member of several civic organizations, proud Rotarian, and serves on the National Multiple Sclerosis Society South Texas Leadership Council.
 She holds multiple certifications in Nonprofit Management, Non-Fatal Strangulation Prevention and Awareness, Fundraising and Leadership, and is currently pursuing her Master’s degree in Public Administration at the University of Texas at San Antonio.
 She lives in San Antonio with her two daughters, Madison and Haley, and their tiny rescue dog Charlie.

 Chief Financial Officer

 Michelle Reyes joined the San Antonio Education Partnership in June 2011 as the Chief Financial Officer.